 This is a collection of posts about trigger points that refer into the back of the head.

 Remember that people usually feel only a portion of the pattern.
-Also, people usually feel the portion in darkest red but some only complain of the areas in lighter red.
+Also, people usually feel the portion in the darkest red but some only complain about the areas in lighter red.